nikita-volkov/domain/README.md

 # Mission

-In its approach to those problems this projects sets the following goals for itself:
+In its approach to those problems this projects sets the following goals:

 - Let the domain model definition be focused on data and nothing else.
 - Let it be readable and comfortably editable, avoiding syntactic noise.